KOREA

 As the weather gets hotter, there’s nothing like a quick beach getaway close to home.
 Fortunately, Pyeongtaek is a short drive from Korea’s west coast with several beaches to enjoy.

 Before heading out, check the tide schedules since the western coast has large tidal ranges and wide mud flats.
-Due to the location, the water on this side of the peninsula tends to be a little muddy compared to the clear blue waters of the East Sea.
-However, the west coast mud flats boast a diverse marine life you must see for yourself.
+Due to the location, the water on this side of the peninsula tends to be a little muddy compared to the clear blue waters on the East and South Coasts.
+However, the West Coast mud flats boast a diverse marine life.
+At high tide, enjoy water activities, and when the tide recedes, explore the shore for crabs, clams and other sea creatures.

 Here are seven great beaches to explore with your family near Camp Humphreys and Osan Air Base!